HOME TALENT LEAGUE: Executive Board postpones opening day to June 7 at the earliest amid COVID-19 pandemic

 “We don’t know if the stay at home order is going to get extended or not, so we put out June 7 as a potential time, because if everything is lifted in May, we could get going by June.”

-“First of all, it’s a good idea because there are way bigger issues going on than summer amateur baseball leagues.
-It was the right thing and I’m sure everybody was wondering what the status was, as far as the teams, players and fans,” he said.
+While teams across Wisconsin, including the Northern Section, are itching to get back out on the field, Wisconsin Dells Rivermen player/manager Aaron VanSchoyck understands the League’s decision.
+VanSchoyck, who takes over coaching duties from Zach Zamzow, would love to begin on June 7 but knows “it’s not really up to us.”

-“But it was good of them to send something out just to let everyone know they’re looking at it pretty deep, and they want to make sure, before they move forward, that everything is safe.”
+“It’s kind of been expected; with everything else, there’s nothing we can really do about it,” he said.

-With the tentative date set for June 7, the Sunday League, namely the Eastern Section, would lose just shy of half of its games.
-Reilly said the Executive Board is hoping for “at least a 10-game season, if not more,” but admitted that those hopes range from team to team.
+With the tentative date set for June 7, the Sunday League, would lose around half of its games.
+Reilly said the Executive Board is hoping for “at least a 10-game season, if not more.”

-“Some sections want to play doubleheaders, some just want to play one game, some want to play full Night League schedules and some want to play an abbreviated Night League schedule along with the Sunday League schedule,” he said.
+The 12-team Northern Section traditionally plays a 16-game schedule, playing a home-and-home series against its other five divisional opponents and one game against each of the opposing divisional teams.
+VanSchoyck believes that playing each team once and randomly determining who gets those games at home “is the most reasonable way to do it if we can start that early.”

-Reilly added that the biggest challenge will be figuring out what is going to work.
-While the overall plan and schedules still need to be set in stone, the league will remain in its current four sections.
-One other constant is the desire to get back on the diamond.
+“Then just kind of go from there, and you’re probably going to have more tiebreakers because you’re not going to have it spread out, but we’re just going to have to make the most of it,” he said.

 Even with the hunger to play again, Reilly knows there are still some logistical roadblocks that could arise.
 While the “Safer at Home” order is set to end on April 24, Governor Tony Evers could easily extend the order.
 If that doesn’t happen, counties across the state could place their own shelter in place orders given the varying severity of novel coronavirus cases across Wisconsin.